-The husband, who was driving, said Lawyer threatened to hurt the couple unless he tried to smash through the roadblock.
+The husband, who was driving, said Lawyer repeated threats to harm the couple unless he tried to smash through the roadblock.

 As Lawyer was being taken into custody, he insisted the driver of the pickup was his grandfather, although he did not know his name when asked.

-When he was being removed from the vehicle in which he had hoped to make his escape, the Gassville man was reported to have become verbally abusive toward the older man when he would not confirm for deputies that Lawyer was his grandson.
+When he was being removed from the vehicle in which he had hoped to make his escape, Lawyer was reported to have become verbally abusive toward the older man when he would not confirm for deputies Lawyer was his grandson.

 Even after being moved into the backseat of a patrol car, Lawyer was reported to have continued to demand the older man identify himself as Lawyer’s relative.

-Shortly before the two-county chase in Arkansas, Lawyer was released from the Missouri Department of Correction.
+Shortly before the two-county chase in Arkansas, Lawyer had been released from the Missouri Department of Correction.
 According to Missouri court records, Lawyer pled guilty to a charge of second-degree burglary and was sentenced to five years in prison in early April 2014.